scrna-seq/TASC/README.md

 ### USAGE
 In order to perform the DE gene analysis, TASC requires 3 headerless ASCII coded files, x.txt, y.txt and ercc.txt.

-#### x.txt
+#### x.txt (Covariates)
-This file codes the design matrix for your model.
-If you wish to test for differential expression between two groups of 4 cells, then the following x.txt can be used.
+To provide the values of the covariates, one needs to include a file that codes the design matrix for your model.
+The following example is to illustrate the format in which this file should be supplied.
+If you wish to test for differential expression between the first four cells and the last four cells, then the following x.txt can be used.

 ```
 intercept   1,1,1,1,1,1,1,1
 group       0,0,0,0,1,1,1,1
 ```
+In order to test for the significance of the coefficient associated with the group covariate, we need to indicate in the invoking command to TASC using the -t option.
+In the above example, `-t 2` should be used to perform the LRT testing whether the coefficient of the group covariate is significantly different from zero.

 x.txt has no header.
 The first column contains the name of the covariates, and the second column contains the value of the covariates separated by comma.
 The two columns are separated by one tab.